-In summary, terrorism is an action that:

-- endangers or causes serious violence to a person or people - causes serious damage to property, or seriously interferes with or disrupts an electronic system - is designed to influence the government or to intimidate the public
+• Terrorism is defined as an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public, and is made for the purpose of advancing a political, religious or ideological cause.